 “Vengeance is not mine, Desmond.
 Watch and listen.”
 He continued to narrate the scene on the study’s wall: “The Germans were advancing....”

-The Pastor watched shadowy figures stealthily creep across the muddy battlefield.
-The scene changed to two men firing a machine gun from a fox hole.
+The Pastor watched shadowy figures stealthily creep and crawl across the muddy battlefield.
+The scene dissolved to two men firing a machine gun from a fox hole.

 “You and I were ordered to stay at our outpost and man the machine gun,” said Tony.
 “I was the gunner and you were feeding me belt after belt of ammo.”